FBEditor Controls

 Resize Bars

-Dragging on these bars changes the relative size of the Viewport, Navigation and Text areas.
+Dragging on these bars changes the relative size of the Viewport, Navigation and lower tabbed areas.

-results in the length or width of the Viewport being larger than the
+the length or width of the Viewport being larger than the respective

-respective dimension of the Worksheet, it will be
+dimension of the Worksheet, it will be adjusted

-adjusted along either or both of these dimensions to fit the larger
+along either or both of these dimensions to fit the larger Viewport.

 Exit